-These financial statements have been prepared in accordance with the accounting standards for Not-for-Profit organizations published by the Canadian Institute of Chartered Accountants, using the restricted fund method of accounting for contributions.
+These financial statements have been prepared in accordance with Part III - Accounting Standards for Not-for-Profit Organizations of the CICA Handbook - Accounting, issued by the Accounting Standards Board (AcSB), using the restricted fund method of accounting for contributions.

 The Operating Fund accounts for the corporation's program delivery and administration activities.
 This fund reports unrestricted resources and restricted operating grants.